CleverRaven/Cataclysm-DDA/doc/SIDEBAR_MOD.md

 | `W_DYNAMIC_HEIGHT` | Allows certain multi-line widgets to dynamically adjust their height

-# Phrases and conditions
+# Clauses and conditions

-Widgets can take advantage of "phrases" - definitions for what text/values to display and how to display them.
+Widgets can take advantage of "clauses" - definitions for what text/values to display and how to display them.
 These take the form of a nested object containing several optional fields:

 ```json